Bubblin-Superbooks/mansfield-park/README.md

 # INTRODUCTION

-A nifty read for book-lovers on the web.
-Yes, it's just a book.
-Delivered straight on web.
+A nifty read for book lovers on the web.

 Brought to you by web people and [Bubblin Superbooks](https://bubbl.in/about) - an online café of books.
+Best experienced on the iPad.

 ## MOBILE FIRST

-The first of its kind, this manuscript renders into a responsive `mobile-first` book.
-The manuscript was generated robotically and outputted into plain HTML, CSS and JavaScript i.e. native elements of web and is rendered live on the url provided at the top.
+First of its kind, this manuscript (repo) renders into a responsive `mobile-first` book.
+The manuscript was generated robotically using `nodejs` and `bookiza` and has been outputted into plain HTML, CSS and JavaScript i.e. native elements of web.
+Live book (demo) is available on the url provided at the top.

-Read a timeless English classic on your favorite browser and share the work online with your friends, classmates or family.
+Read a timeless English classic on your favorite browser and share the work online with your friends, family, classmates or just about anyone.
 For FREE!

-Please help us by sharing this to your friends if you can.
+In fact help us spread the word by sharing this project generously.

 ## SUPPORT
-Best on iPad but works nearly everywhere - iPhones, Android phones & tablets, Kindle Fire, Desktops, TVs.
+Best experienced on 9" iPad but works nearly everywhere - iPhones, Android phones & tablets, Kindle Fire, Desktops, TVs.
 See [details](https://bubbl.in/support) for more information.

 :point_right: Research suggests that books (both physical and electronic) are best experienced on 9" tablets.

-We hear you still Steve Jobs, we hear you!
+We hear you Steve Jobs, we hear you still!

 ## THE MANUSCRIPT
-This repo is the manuscript while the book is hosted and rendered live on the url provided at the top.
+This repo is the manuscript while the actual compiled book is hosted and rendered live on the writer's url at the top.

 ## RECOMMENDED DEVICE/BROWSER: